StephenPreston/tutorial-my.first.viewer-view.and.data.api/step-2.md

         });
 ```

+This event handler will invoke the `loadExtensions()` function when the viewer generates a `GEOMETRY_LOADED_EVENT`.

-Add another method inside the script tags that loads the extension:
+Finally, add another method inside the script tags that loads the extension into the viewer:

 ```js
   function loadExtensions(viewer) {